 Psychology of colour in web design is the topic of an intriguing infographic created by DesignAdvisor, showing that the colours you choose for your business can have a significant impact on its success with your clientele of choice.

 Colours can either draw your customers in or drive them away.

-So let’s have a look at how you can spark your brand success with colour psychology.
+So let's have a look at how you can spark your brand success with the psychology of colour.

 Meanings Associated with Colours

-Although generalisations can often backfire, when it comes to colour psychology there are specific, fairly universal meanings associated with various colours.
+Although generalisations can often backfire, when it comes to the psychology of colour, there are specific, fairly universal meanings associated with various colours.

 · BLUE – True Blue, Trustworthy and Tranquil

 Blue is the all-time favourite colour, worldwide and it's no wonder what with so much of our planet being blue – the sky and the sea.
 Many banks and businesses use blue in their branding to convey a sense of trust, stability, and reliability.